 Kayaking

-Dobbers and Pippins (rising 2nd and 3rd graders) learn and practice kayaking on Yonder Pond with two certified instructors.
+Rising 2nd graders and up learn and practice kayaking on Yonder Pond with two certified instructors.
 Our kayaking counselors teach safety and make sure everyone is wearing their PFD.
+Kayaking takes place during Summer camp.

 Nature